How to Be a Good Manager

 Praise is one of the most valuable management tools we have available to us.
 Praising people's work provides recognition and motivation not only to the individual receiving the praise but fosters a climate of respect.

-But generally, perhaps because managers are geared towards solving problems or because our culture encourages criticism rather than praise, praise is greatly underused.
+But generally, perhaps because managers are geared towards solving problems or because our culture encourages criticism rather than praise, praise is underused.
 If you want to be a good manager, seek out opportunities to praise your staff.
 It will save you time in the long run because happier employees who feel valued create fewer problems down the road.

 Not Bother to Seek Input From Others